Rikuzen-Yokoyama Station

 Rikuzen-Yokoyama Station (陸前横山駅, Rikuzen-Yokoyama-eki) is a JR East railway station located in the city of Tome, Miyagi Prefecture, Japan.
-The station was undamaged by the 2011 tsunami; however services have now been replaced by a provisional bus rapid transit line.
+The station was undamaged by the 2011 tsunami; however services have now been replaced by a bus rapid transit line.

 Lines

 Rikuzen-Yokoyama Station is served by the Kesennuma Line, and is located 22.3 rail kilometers from the terminus of the line at Maeyachi Station.

 Station layout

 Rikuzen-Yokoyama Station had one side platform serving a single-bi-directional track.
 The station was unattended.
 This has been changed to a ground-level platform serving bus rapid transit service.

 History

 Rikuzen-Yokoyama Station opened on December 11, 1977.
 The station was absorbed into the JR East network upon the privatization of the Japan National Railways (JNR) on April 1, 1987.
 Operations were discontinued after the 2011 Tōhoku earthquake and tsunami.
 In 2018 the replacement bus rapid transit service was restored to a roadway on the former tracks.